practicalli/blog-cryogen/content/md/posts/clojure-cli-and-tools-deps.md

 ## Writing code

-For larger projects you should definately find an editor you find productive and has great CLojure support.
+For larger projects you should definitely find an editor you find productive and has great CLojure support.
 You can write code in the REPL and you can just run a specific file of code, if you dont want to set up a full project.

 Create a directory `what-time-is-it`.